shivanshdave/2020-432/projects/project1/README.md

             and what are the units of measurement
           - if there are missing data, tell us how many observations are missing, and why, if you know why.
-6. A sentence or two for each variable (column) providing a description of what the variable measures or describes, in English.
+6.  **Describing the Variables** A sentence or two for each variable (column) providing a description of what the variable measures or describes, in English.
+      - Please use the variable names that appear in your code book and tibble in this section, along with their description.
+We prefer that you put the variable names in `codefont` by surrounding them with the \` symbol, in Sections 5-8.
-7. A sentence or two telling us what you will use your linear regression model to explain or predict, *followed by* a sentence or several telling us very precisely which (quantitative) variable will serve as your outcome in your linear regression model, and which four (or more) candidate predictors you intend to use for that model.
+7.  **Plans for the Linear Regression** A sentence or two telling us what you will use your linear regression model to explain or predict, *followed by* a sentence or several telling us very precisely which (quantitative) variable will serve as your outcome in your linear regression model, and which four (or more) candidate predictors you intend to use for that model.
+      - Please use the variable names that appear in your code book and tibble in this section, along with their description.
+We prefer that you put the variable names in `codefont` by surrounding them with the \` symbol, in Sections 5-8.
-8. A sentence or two telling us what you will use your logistic regression model to explain or predict, *followed by* a sentence or several telling us very precisely which (binary) variable will serve as your outcome in your logistic regression model, and which four (or more) candidate predictors you intend to use for that model.
+8.  **Plans for the Logistic Regression** A sentence or two telling us what you will use your logistic regression model to explain or predict, *followed by* a sentence or several telling us very precisely which (binary) variable will serve as your outcome in your logistic regression model, and which four (or more) candidate predictors you intend to use for that model.
+      - Please use the variable names that appear in your code book and tibble in this section, along with their description.
+We prefer that you put the variable names in `codefont` by surrounding them with the \` symbol, in Sections 5-8.
-9. An affirmation that the data set meets all of the requirements specified here, most especially that the data can be shared freely over the internet, and that there is no protected information of any kind involved.
+9.  **Session Information** This section should begin with an affirmation that the data set meets all of the requirements specified here, most especially that the data can be shared freely over the internet, and that there is no protected information of any kind involved.
 You need to be able to write “I am certain that it is